Frequently Asked Questions

 My funding hasn’t come in but I need to pay for books/rent/etc.; whom do I see?

 To receive your funding (whether grant, scholarship, tuition waiver, loan, etc.) on time, you must apply and meet all deadlines.
-To make sure you apply and get your money on time, become familiar with the “Steps to Financial Aid” on the Financial Aid website: http://www.hawaii.edu/fas The link is in the center column.
+To make sure you apply and get your money on time, become familiar with the “ABC’s to Financial Aid” on the Financial Aid website: hawaii.edu/fas/ The link is on the left-hand navigation bar.

 PLEASE NOTE: If you do not apply by the deadline, you may not receive your funds before the tuition payment deadline.
 If that happens, you will need to pay tuition/fees, housing, books, meals, etc.) on your own.
 When your funding comes in, it will reimburse you.